conniedonahue/receipt-processor-challenge/README.md

 1. _Clone this repo:_ Grab the HTTPS URL from the main page of this repository and clicking the `<> Code` button.
 Open a Terminal and change the current working directory to where you'd like the cloned repository to be stored.
 Use following git command: `git clone <repository_HTTPS_URL>`.
 2. _Enter the directory in your terminal:_ `cd <your_repository_folder>`
 3. _Build the Docker image:_ `docker build -t node-receipt-processor .` Note: the -t flag sets the tag for the image, feel free to replace `node-receipt-processor` with a different tag.
-4. _Run the Container:_ After building the image, you can run your application with the following command: `docker run -p 3000:3000 my-node-app`.
+4. _Run the Container:_ After building the image, you can run your application with the following command: `docker run -p 3000:3000 node-receipt-processor` [Edited on 11/25].
 This maps port `3000` on your local machine to port `3000` inside the Docker container, which is the port your app will listen on.
 If you use a different port in your app, adjust the port mappings accordingly.
 5. _Test out the App:_ check out the POST and GET requests using Postman or by sending curl requests.
 Here is an example:

 ```